duneanalytics/docs/docs/api/api-reference/latest_results.md

 Returns the latest execution id and results of the run.

-Note that:
+!!!note "Keep in mind"
     - this endpoint does NOT trigger execution

     - you only need to pass the id in then you get latest results that was executed

     - only get the latest execution triggered thru APP (API execution results will be included soon)

 ## Example Request